Rickaym/manim-sideview/README.md

 8. [Changelog](#changelog)

 ## Quickstart
-Open the file with the scene classes and press the <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/assets/images/rotation.png" height="100%" width= "15px"> icon from the menu bar (or) use `Ctrl+'` `r` to immediately start rendering a preview.
+After installing the extension, open the source file with the scene classes and press the <image src="https://raw.githubusercontent.com/Rickaym/Manim-Sideview/master/assets/images/rotation.png" height="100%" width= "15px"> icon from the menu bar (or) use `Ctrl+'` `r` to immediately start rendering and launching a preview.

 <image src="https://raw.githubusercontent.com/Rickaym/manim-sideview/master/images/quickstart.gif">

 *That's it, folks!*

+If you have any questions or find any issues, create a github issue [here](https://github.com/Rickaym/manim-sideview/issues/new), seek support through the extension
+[development discord server](https://discord.gg/UmnzdPgn6g/) or you can ping `@Neo#1844` with a question on the official manim community discord server.

 ## Config File